beau-haldane/full-stack-open/README.md

 **Saturday Jan 22, 2022**

 Finished part 2a, retrieving data from much more complex data structures like hashes within arrays.
 Seeing the app as a web page as opposed to in the terminal is really cool.
 Loving it!

+**Wednesday Jan 26, 2022**

+Working on the exercises at the end of part 2b.
+I'm up to exercise 2.8 but don't have the time or focus right now to complete it.
+There's a lot of confusing event handling going on with the forms that are being used.
+Will need to do some solid revision on this part.